Weapon-X6/GluEckWein/README.md

 ### Features

 * Supports pagination, filtering, ranking, and highlighting
+* Also offer suggestions for misspelled words
-* Provides a Postgres API along a more advanced Elasticsearch API
+* Provides a Postgres API along with a more advanced Elasticsearch API
+* React client use E2E testing (Cypress)

 ### Up & Running
 Just run